elymatos/fn3/backup/fn3_scenarios/04-methodology.md

 The FN3 framework supports a layered approach to scenarios:

-1. **Generic Common-Sense Scenarios:** These represent fundamental cognitive and interactional patterns derived from Common Sense Psychology (e.g., `Belief_State_Management_Scenario`, `Goal_Directed_Action_Scenario`).
+1. **Generic Commonsense Scenarios:** These represent fundamental cognitive and interactional patterns derived from Commonsense Psychology (e.g., `Belief_State_Management_Scenario`, `Goal_Directed_Action_Scenario`).
 Frames that compose these generic scenarios must themselves be generic, cross-domain frames.
 2. **Domain-Specific Scenarios:** These represent patterns of activity or experience within a circumscribed field of human activity (e.g., `Crop_Harvest_scenario` in Agriculture, `Tourist_Arrival_scenario` in Tourism).

 To maintain a coherent structure without excessive rigidity, the following policies apply to their integration:

 - **Policy 1: Domain Scenario Specialization:** A domain scenario **must specialize** from one or more generic common-sense scenarios.
 This means a domain scenario is conceptually a "type of" or a specific instance of a broader common-sense pattern.
 This relationship will be captured via `Specializes_Scenario` links (e.g., `Medical_Treatment_Scenario` `Specializes_Scenario` `Goal_Directed_Action_Scenario`).
 - **Policy 2: Frames within Domain Scenarios - Case-by-Case Analysis:** For frames that constitute a domain scenario, a flexible approach is adopted:
-    - If a generic common-sense frame (e.g., `Communication`, `Motion`) is used within a specific domain scenario **without any change to its core meaning or valence patterns**, the generic frame can be directly included as a constituent of the domain scenario.
+    - If a generic commonsense frame (e.g., `Communication`, `Motion`) is used within a specific domain scenario **without any change to its core meaning or valence patterns**, the generic frame can be directly included as a constituent of the domain scenario.
 This acknowledges that generic language often retains its original meaning even in specialized contexts.
     - If the generic frame's meaning, typical Frame Elements, or valence patterns **are significantly specialized or nuanced by the domain context**, then a new, domain-specific frame should be created (e.g., `Medical_Communication` inheriting from `Communication`).
 This domain-specific frame would then be a constituent of the domain scenario.
     - This case-by-case analysis avoids creating unnecessary specialized frames while ensuring that genuine semantic distinctions are captured.